biosustain/snakemake_UmetaFlow/README.md

 7) After FBMN or IIMN: Integrate Sirius and CSI predictions to the network (GraphML) and MSMS spectral library annotations to the feature matrix- MSI level 2 (optional).

+8) MS2Query: add another annotation step with a machine learning tool, MS2Query, that searches for exact spectral matches, as well as analogues, using Spec2Vec and MS2Deepscore.

 See [README](workflow/rules/README.md) file for details.
 ### Overview
 ![dag](/images/UmetaFlow_graph.svg)